adityasatrio/CRUD-DEMO-SPRING-WEBFLUX-R2DBC/README.md

 - [ ] API GRPC
 - [ ] Dockerized
 - [ ] Logging configuration
+- [ ] CQRS architecture using AXIOS ??

 How to
 1. Compile and run spring boot application